yracine/device-type.myautomatic/README.md

 d) Copy and paste your Automatic client id to the MyAutomaticServiceMgr smartapp at the bottom of the file where "insert Automatic Public Key here!" is indicated

-d) Copy and paste your Automatic secret id to the MyAutomaticServiceMgr smartapp at the bottom of the file where "insert Automatic private Key here!" is indicated
+e) Copy and paste your Automatic secret id to the MyAutomaticServiceMgr smartapp at the bottom of the file where "insert Automatic private Key here!" is indicated

-e) Using the ST IDE, save and Publish the MyAutomaticServiceMgr smartapp with your credentials.
+f) Using the ST IDE, save and Publish the MyAutomaticServiceMgr smartapp with your credentials.

 /*******************************************************************************************************************/